sghpjuikit/player/README.md

 Tip: Most of the controls like buttons have informative tooltips explaining their functionality.
 Mouse over the controls to display tooltips.
 Tip: Some widgets, popups or containers have informative buttons (marked "i") that can display available actions and further explain the functionalities of given module.

-Proper manuals and HOWTOs will be provided later.

-repository:

-At the moment, this repository is for tight circle of people interested in the project's development.
-It is not for sharing so far incomplete code of the application.
-Please bear this in mind and dont openly distirbute, provide or publicize this project without prior agreement until the project reaches viable state.

 project:

 Project is currently under development and being readied for use and collaborative development.
 Know that:
-- its still in early development stages
 - some functionalities are incomplete, bugged, dysfunctional, undocumented or simply not intuitive.
 - some functionalities are experimental or for educational or testing purposes

 contribution:
 In case you are interested in the development or in contribution, send mail associated with this github account.
-There are several areas that can one can contribute to
+There are several areas that one can contribute to
 - application core - involves java & javaFX code
-- skins - requires knowledge of css
+- skins - requires very basic knowledge of css
 - widgets - involves java & javaFX code
-- testing - simply run he application from IDE and report bugs
+- testing - simply run the application from IDE and report bugs

 developing: